 Be sure to read our Submission Checklist before you send materials.
 Note especially that we accept only EXCLUSIVE SUBMISSIONS.
-If we have reason to believe that yours is a multiple submission, we will return it.
 We make every effort to inform you of our decision within three months.
-Please note as well that we do not consider submissions that come through agents.
+We do not work with agents.

-If you think Upper Hand Press may be a good fit for you, we look forward to hearing from you.
+If you think Upper Hand Press may be a good fit, we look forward to hearing from you.

 Your submissions checklist

-Letter explaining why you wrote this book, what its theme(s) is/are, and what readers you hope to engage.
+One-page letter explaining why you wrote this book, describing its themes, and who you are writing for.
 Please acknowledge that you are making an exclusive submission.
-Do not write a hasty letter; do not send a form letter.